Can you explain why Journeys must be completed before earning the

 rather than the number of hours necessary to achieve it.
 However,

 after Journey requirements are met, the suggested minimum number of

-Are troops allowed to work together toward an award?
+Are troops allowed to work together toward the Bronze Award?

 Are girls allowed to begin working toward their awards over the

 Yes.
 Girls can start working toward their awards